KaiHabermann/SOM/README.md

 # SOM

 ## Build:
+- You will need to have gcc and openmp installed.
+Even if you dont want parallelism for training, the mapping via c-compiled code will still be done in parallel using openmp.

 - sh build.sh will build the projects cython and c files<br/>

 - flag -p while building will activate parallel training.
 This is not recomended, since the overhead is usually way more than the speed up. <br/>